-Credit Sales are normally a fixed cost, fixed term loan.
+Credit Sale is normally a fixed cost, fixed term Ioan.

 Payment of a deposit or advance rentals is normally optional (or a minimum/maximum amount is set by the lender) and can be made with cash or using any part-exchange equity.